microsoft/fluentui/rfcs/convergence/deprecate-keyboard-key-package.md

 Since there are v9 components now being used in HVCs and products, this might be difficult since this could result in a breaking change in terms of dependencies.

-#### Option 1: Keep using keyboard-key

-We can copy the contents of keyboard-key internally into the v8 `react` folder.
-We have already done this previously with v7.
-This lets us modify keyboard-key freely without breaking v8.

-However this will be messy as products migrate to v9.
-For example teams has a specific yarn resolution to a version of `@fluentui/keyboard-key`

-#### Option 2: Use existing package (i.e. react-utilities)

-Since we expect any new form key(code)s to be easily tree shakeable we can simply use an existing package like `@fluentui/react-utilities` to store the next tree-shakeable iteration of these key(code)s.

-If following semver, this would not result in a major bump of the package and should be updated without too many problems by partners.

-> NOTE: we do not currently use semver, so we might not have this advantage while in alpha

-#### Option 3: Create new package
+### Create new package

-We could create a new `@fluentui/react-keyboard-key` (naming flexible) package to store these constants.
+We could create a new `@fluentui/react-keyboard-key` (naming flexible from this RFC) package to store these constants.
 The one advantage this would have over the previous option is more readable imports:

 ```typescript
 import { ArrowDown, Escape } from '@fuentui/react-keyboard-key';